-10 Easy Ways to Give Your Dog More Mental Stimulation
+10 Ways to Give Your Dog More Mental Stimulation

 1. Have Your Dog Work For Their Food

 My favorite method is using a food dispensing toy such as the Kong Wobbler or Bob-A-Lot.
 You place your dogs meals in the toy and they have to roll it around in order to get the food to come out of the hole.
-And yes – it’s can be a little bit noisy, but it’s well worth it when you see how much they enjoy it.
+And yes – it can be a bit noisy, but it’s well worth it when you see how satisfying it is for your dog.

 2. Let Your Dog Sniff & Explore on Walks

 Getting to go for a walk is one of the most exciting parts of your dogs day.
 You can give them some more mental stimulation by letting them stop & sniff around some more.
 It’s true that walking is great physical exercise, but for dogs it’s also about exploration.
 Sure you may have walked down your road a million times now, but that certainly doesn’t mean there’s not new & exciting smells for your dog to check out everyday.

 And if you’re not comfortable with letting your dog lead you around on walks you can designate certain areas or times for free sniffing.
 Just teach your dog a cue such as “go sniff” and let them explore for awhile.
 You’d be surprised at how much more tired dogs are after a walk that includes exploration & sensory enrichment (sniffing) compared to just walking a straight line.

 Puzzle toys are a nice and easy way to keep your dog busy & entertained.
 Interactive toys like puzzles help keep your dog focused on a task, and that added extra mental stimulation goes a long way.
 One extra 15 minute game a day can such a huge difference to your dog.
 It gives them something to focus on, and that extra meaning in their day helps when it comes to alleviating problem behaviors.